 I think it is also important for me to quickly note that there is a Biblical difference between killing and murder.
 Please see my study killing vs murder for an explanation of this difference.

 We must recognize that God is EQUALLY love AND justice.
 While God does indeed love all people, He also judges the sin of those He loves.
-He took the lives of many guilty in the Old Testament, and I personally believe He does today...
-He is the same God as He was in the Old Testament.
+Just as He took the lives of many guilty in the Bible (especially in the Old Testament), I personally believe He does so today as well...
+He is the same God as He was in the Bible.
 God never changes (Mal 3:6)(Jas 1:17)(Ps 102:26-27).
 He also has appointed government to carry out justice and punishment on those He loves.
 They have the right to incarcerate, and to carry out the death penalty.
 They are able to "execute wrath upon him that doeth evil" (Rom 13:4).
 However, for any of those whom the government has sentenced to death, there is forgiveness through Jesus Christ.
 If any man is willing to confess Jesus as Lord, believe He arose from the dead, and are willing to confess their sins, and repent, Jesus is waiting with forgiveness, to come into their life.
 While they may have to face consequences for their actions, they can be assured of eternal life when life is over on this planet.